steven2358/awesome-generative-ai/README.md

 - [Pictory](https://pictory.ai/) - Pictory's powerful AI enables you to create and edit professional quality videos using text.
 - [Pika](https://pika.art/) - An idea-to-video platform that brings your creativity to motion.
 - [HeyGen](https://app.heygen.com/) - Turn scripts into talking videos with customizable AI avatars in minutes.
+- [Sora](https://openai.com/sora) - An AI model that can create realistic and imaginative scenes from text instructions.

 ### Animation